Must a laboratory analyze both bacteria and fungi to participate?

 How is proficiency determined?

 A participant is rated proficient for the applicable analyte if two of the last three consecutive EMPAT rounds have passing scores.
-A passing score is achieved when the participant receives a minimum score of eighty -five (85) percent for the associated EMPAT analyte (i.e., fungi, bacteria, Direct Exam).
+A passing score is achieved when the participant receives a minimum score of eighty-five (85) percent for the associated EMPAT analyte (i.e., Bacteria, Fungi, Direct Exam).

 Do I have to identify to the species level?

-Identification at the species level is optional in the EMPAT Culture program, but it is strongly encouraged.
+Identification at the species level is optional in the EMPAT Culture Program, but is strongly encouraged.

 What scoring acceptance criteria are used for the EMPAT Culture and Direct Exam Programs?

 For a sample to be scored for the round it must first pass scoring acceptance criteria.

 The challenge must have 80% or more agreement among the reference participants at the genus level (Culture) or 80% agreement on the identification (Direct Exam).
 Additionally, scoring criteria require growth from at least 50% of all participants (Culture) and 50% population agreement with the expected identification (Direct Exam).

 When a challenge fails to pass any of the above-mentioned scoring criteria checks, all program participants receive a full credit score for the sample.
 An explanation of which criterion failed is provided on participant results reports if a sample is not graded for a round.

 What should I do if I am unable to recover and culture a sample?